Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Conclusion

+The coherent states facilitate physical interpretation, so it might be enlightening to develop the matrix CS model of the dynamics by quantizing a $P^\C$ gauge theory on the base space $\Bold{Z}$ to see if it matches SQM.
+A functional integral approach seems to be indicated: but it properly deserves a detailed study and so was not included in this paper.\footnote{Our $C^\ast$-algeba with $\ast$-convolution is a far cry from the algebra of matrix valued functions with the Moyal product so, off hand, the standard approach\cite{WS,DN} does not seem to apply here.} Of course such a bottom-up approach might not agree with the original quantum theory.
+If it did agree, it would likely improve physical understanding.
+Presumably, the construction would look similar to a QFT-like gauge theory on $\Bold{Z}$ but with important differences; the most obvious being non-local observables, no \emph{a priori} Poincar\'{e} symmetry, and an adjustable, evolution-dependent vacuum.

-There is a growing consensus in recent years that space-time is emergent in some sense and matrix models are perhaps more fundamental than Yang-Mills QFT (for a review see \cite{ST}).
-It is remarkable that the fairly simple-minded symplectic quantum mechanics leads naturally and unambiguously (modulo the initial choice of dynamical group) to similar notions.
-It is likely that quantum mechanics based on the sister group $SO(9,\R)$ and parent group $OSp(9,8)$ have more surprises in store.
+There is a growing consensus in recent years that space-time and gravity are emergent in some sense and matrix models are perhaps more fundamental than Yang-Mills QFT (for a review see \cite{ST}).
+It is remarkable that the fairly simple-minded SQM leads naturally and unambiguously (modulo the initial choice of dynamical group) to similar notions.
+It is likely that quantum mechanics based on the sister group $SO(9,\R)$ and parent group $OSp(9|8)$ have more surprises in store.